-Keeping your baby warm and cosy during the winter months is vital to their health.
+Keeping your baby warm and cosy during the winter months is vital to its health.
 With Jack Frost nipping at everyone’s toes, it is important that you make sure that your baby is warm this winter.
 Babies are prone to moving a lot.
 This keeps them warm, in the main.
-With the night’s drawing in, many people want to look at ways that they can keep their baby warm during the long winter months.
+With the nights drawing in, many people want to look at ways that they can keep their babies warm during the long winter months.

 Keep the baby’s cot away from radiators and ensure that they are not in direct view of the window.
 Hot water bottles and other paraphernalia are not needed for babies.